ABOUT OUR PASTOR

 United Way of Faulkner County, Salvation Army of Faulkner County, Faulkner

-County Leadership Institute, Conway Regional Health System Community Advisory Board, Community Foundation of Faulkner County, the University of Central Arkansas’s Inaugural Parent and Family Council, Arkansas Martin Luther King, Jr. Commission, and as a founding member of the Conway Community Race Relations Initiative.
+County Leadership Institute, Conway Regional Health System Community Advisory Board, Community Foundation of Faulkner County, the University of Central Arkansas’s Inaugural Parent and Family Council, Arkansas Martin Luther King, Jr. Commission, and as a founding member of the Conway Community Race Relations Initiative, and the City of Conway’s Civil Service Commission.
 Pastor Maltbia was also appointed as Chaplain of the State of Arkansas’s House of Representatives 87th General Assembly.

 Pastor Maltbia is married to his high school sweetheart, Natasha Maltbia.
 God has blessed them with two beautiful children, Kennedy and Connor.